CompTIA A+ Certification Practice Test Questions

 A recommendation on which exam to take can be found on the CompTIA A+ 900 series FAQ page on the official website.
 A detailed description of the topics covered on each of the CompTIA A+ certification tests can be found in exam domains - pdf documents outlining exam contents published by CompTIA (links to all A+ domains at the bottom of this page).
 The A+ page on the official site provides more details on the certification test.

 |Question Types:||Multiple choice / Performance-based|

 |Time Limit:||90 minutes|

-|Passing Score:||675 out of 900 (220-801)|
+|Passing Score:||675 out of 900 (220-901)

-700 out of 900 (220-802)
+700 out of 900 (220-902)

-The actual A+ certification exam consists of two separate, computer-based tests; candidates are required to pass both to obtain the A+ certification.
+The actual CompTIA A+ certification exam consists of two separate, computer-based tests; candidates are required to pass both to obtain the A+ certification.

-This can be done in any order and each of the exams can be taken at a different date, but tests must come from the same set of objectives and must be taken before the entire exam retirement date.
+This can be done in any order and each of the exams can be taken at a different date, but both tests must come from the same set of objectives and must be taken before the entire exam retirement date.